kangkang-li/kangkang-li.github.io/_posts/2023-06-18-writing_01_write_to_settle_down_thoughts.md

 Sometimes I did, and many times I did not.

-I thought writing is like an evitable and tedious process as long as I process all the info through all the steps in my mind.
+I thought writing is like an evitable and tedious process:
+- It works the same as long as I process all the info through all the steps in my mind.
+- Converting info from my mind to paper does not help solve a problem, and is not worth the effort.

 I was wrong, for a long time.\
-Writing is a corner I should stop cutting.
+Skipping the step of writing down the mental process is cutting corners during adaptions which I should stop decades ago.

 Bias for action!